· Legal Â· 6 min read

 Why Couples Trust Vowed and Clear

-We focus exclusively on online legal weddings, and we do it with care.
-Our team stays up to date with evolving state laws and ensures every officiant is properly credentialed.
+We focus exclusively on online legal weddings from Utah, and we do it with care.
+Our team ensures every officiant is properly licensed in Utah and meets all legal requirements.
 We walk you through every step, including witness coordination, documentation, and even apostille services when necessary.
-If your situation is unique, we’ll work with you one-on-one to make sure your ceremony goes off without a hitch—and stands up in court.
+Your Utah marriage through Vowed and Clear is 100% legal and recognized in all 50 states—guaranteed.

 Planning Around the Unexpected

 If your timeline is tight, or your situation unusual—say, a deployment, hospitalization, or visa deadline—we’ll do everything possible to help you get legally married in time.
-Online weddings can offer a flexible, fast option when time or distance are barriers.
+Utah’s online wedding laws offer a flexible, fast option when time or distance are barriers.

 Ready to make it official?
-We’re here to ensure your online wedding is not just beautiful, but legally recognized—across the U.S. and even internationally.
+We’re here to ensure your Utah online wedding is not just beautiful, but 100% legally recognized in all 50 states.
+No strings attached, no exceptions—just a fully legal marriage.
 Contact us today to get started.

 Back to Resources